 Do you need a little help making your bear?
-I can SHOW you how with online video classes at www.TeddyBearAcademy.net Stay for a month or longer!
+I can SHOW you how with online video classes at www.TeddyBearAcademy.net

-1) Trace pattern pieces onto paper, paste onto cardstock and cut out.
-A 3/8" seam allowance IS included

-OR: Print out the pattern directly onto heavy paper or cardstock.

-2) Lay pattern pieces on wrong side of your fabric.
-Be sure the arrows on the patterns run in the same direction as the direction of the fur.

-3) Trace around each pattern with a permanent marker or gel pen.
-Be sure to mark all joint marks and seam openings.

-4) Cut out your pieces.
+- 1) Trace pattern pieces onto paper, paste onto cardstock and cut out.
+A 3/8" seam allowance IS included.
+The triangles on the pattern are to help with matching the pieces.
+Do not sew into them. - OR: Print out the pattern directly onto heavy paper or cardstock. - 2) Lay pattern pieces on wrong side of your fabric.
+Be sure the arrows on the patterns run in the same direction as the direction of the fur. - 3) Trace around each pattern with a permanent marker or gel pen.
+Be sure to mark all joint marks and seam openings. - 4) Cut out your pieces.
 It is important to cut ONLY the backing of the fabric with a sharp, small scissors.
 Cut on the INSIDE of the lines.
 My scissors of choice for this are Fiskars Softouch Micro-Tip Scissors.
 They are awesome!
-Their "Softouch" design really does a good job to help keep my hands from getting sore.

-5) As you first pin your pieces together, be sure to tuck all the fur to the inside.
+Their "Softouch" design really does a good job to help keep my hands from getting sore. - 5) As you first pin your pieces together, be sure to tuck all the fur to the inside.
 This will give you nice clean seams.

-Use enough pins so that the pieces do not slide around... the fur makes the pattern pieces want to shift a bit more than regular fabric would.
-Or, if you are like me... you can now hand baste your bear parts together with a whip stitch, remove the pins, and then start sewing (either by machine or by hand).